jorgecarleitao/public-contracts/docs/contracts_api/category.rst

         Returns the url of this category in the website.

-    .. method:: own_contracts()

-        Returns all contracts that specifically belong to this category (i.e. have same CPVS code).

-    .. method:: contracts()

-        Returns all contracts that belong to either this category or any of its children.

-    .. method:: own_contracts_count()
     .. method:: contracts_count()

-        Counts the contracts that:
-            belong to this category

-            belong to this category or any of its children.
+        Counts the number of all contracts that belong to this category or any of its children.

-    .. method:: own_contracts_price()
     .. method:: contracts_price()

-        Sums the prices of the contracts that: belong to this category

-            belong to this category or any of its children.
+        Sums the prices of all contracts that belong to this category or any of its children.